octocompose/docs/content/en/docs/configuration/_index.md

 - Service-specific values (`{{service.App.Name}}`)

 Templates are processed when the `?template=true` parameter is added to included configuration URLs.
-Normaly you will templates only at the service level.
-The service will always template it's config.
+Except for repos you will not need to add the `?template=true` parameter, services get always a templated config, except they have the `operator.services.<service>.config.noTemplate` flag set.

 ## Version Tracking